TaurVil/VilgalysFogel_Amboseli_admixture/02_local-ancestry-calling/02.1.LCLAE/README.md

 ```

-After generating genotype likelihood files, we will define the reference individuals LCLAE will use (n=24 anubis and 7 yellow baboons used to found the SNPRC baboon colony), creating the files `ref_anubis.h` and `ref_yellow.h`.
+After generating genotype likelihood files, we define the reference individuals LCLAE will use (n=24 anubis and 7 yellow baboons used to found the SNPRC baboon colony), creating the files `ref_anubis.h` and `ref_yellow.h`.

 ```console
 # define our reference individuals